You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 Done hiding.

-Real freedom.
+From there, you experience real freedom.
 Real connection.
 Real confidence.
+Real you.
+Real life.

 My Dad wasn’t one for long speeches, but when he spoke, you listened.